MobleyLab/buried-water-electrostatics/README.md

 `> python Buried_Wat_Beta_PDB_Generator.py {4-letter-PDB-code}.pdb`

 and outputs a file named `{4-letter-PDB-code}_wats_burial_beta.pdb`.
 This often takes quite a while to complete for large PDB files.
+It can be loaded along with the pdb file used to create the "fake" pdb file to verify that the software is working correctly.